bozsahin/cogs517-philosophy-of-cogsci/README.md

 15% Level of involvement in discussions online and offline.

-45% Weekly quiz (best 9 quiz out of 10 count howard grade.
+45% Weekly essays (best 9 essay out of 10 count howard grade.
 Quiz topics are usually topics discussed in current topics, or the one before or after, or from the reading assignment of the week.)